 He doesn’t have to be told that it’s Michael Jordan.

 Tim Crothers is a freelance writer in Chapel Hill.
 He is a former senior writer at Sports Illustrated and the author of three books, including Hard Work, the autobiography of Tar Heels basketball Coach Roy Williams.
 As a college freshman, Tim watched the 1982 NCAA championship game on a three-legged couch in his dormitory at UNC.
-This is his first story for Our State.
+Find his archived stories here.